wjlroe/docker-rust-web/README.md

 # docker-rust-web

-This Docker image builds on scorpil/rust:stable and adds libssl-dev for building web libraries such as hyper.
+This Docker image builds on scorpil/rust (latest stable version) and adds libssl-dev for building web libraries such as hyper.